a-b-street/abstreet/docs/articles/rust/article.md

 - `geom`: types for GPS and map-space points, lines, angles, polylines, polygons, circles, durations, speeds
 - `tests`: a custom test runner and some tests using it

-Less interesting stuff:

-- `synthetic`: GUI for creating and editing "synthetic" maps from scratch
-- `viewer`: an experiment in making generic applications for manipulating maps